James Pass Arboretum: Post-development period 1935-1964

 The period between 1935 and 1964 have been described as "thirty fallow years.
 It could be said that after its establishment as an arboretum, the site directly acquired a park-like status both in terms of its management and use.
 Management of the site by the Parks Dept. revolved around the basic regimen of mowing, perennial pruning and removal of dead plantings.
 And the site was used primarily as a park by the residents of the area who continued to call it 'Pass' Field'".

 At some time during the 1960s, citing public safety, the shrub layer was removed.
 "Hedges and informal shrub and perennial groupings formerly lined all paths but these were removed by the 1960s.
 The loss of this vast array of shrubbery is perhaps the greatest change to the arboretum's character."

 The City of Syracuse has no records to indicate that the arboretum was ever planted as planned.
-Every indication is that by 1938 the public had showed little interest in the partially planted arboretum and for that reason it was used almost exclusively as a park.
+Every indication is that by 1938 the public had shown little interest in the partially planted arboretum, and for that reason it was used almost exclusively as a park.
 There is no record of the arboretum having been used in compliance with its original educational or scientific mission.
 Every indication is that the community and the City of Syracuse, New York abandoned the James Pass Arboretum as an arboretum.